Felipe Calderón: Post-election controversy

-On 2 July 2006, the day of the election, the Federal Electoral Institute (IFE) called the race was too close to call and chose not to publish a large and well-designed exit poll.
+On 2 July 2006, the day of the election, the Federal Electoral Institute (IFE) called the race as "too close to call" and chose not to publish a large and well-designed exit poll.
 The IFE called on the candidates to abstain from pronouncing themselves as winner, president-elect, or president.
 Both candidates disobeyed this call.
 First PRD candidate López Obrador declared that he had won the election, and soon thereafter Calderón proclaimed victory as well, pointing to the initial figures released by the IFE.

 On 3 July, the preliminary results of the unofficial PREP database gave Calderón a small lead of 1.04%.
 On 6 July, the IFE published the official vote count, resulting in a narrow margin of 0.58% for Calderón over López Obrador.
 However, López Obrador and his coalition alleged irregularities in a number of polling stations and demanded a national recount.
 Ultimately, the Federal Electoral Tribunal, in a unanimous vote, declared such a recount to be groundless and unfeasible and ordered a recount of those with supportable allegations, or about 9.07% of the 130,477 polling stations.

 On 5 September 2006, even when the Federal Electoral Tribunal acknowledged the existence of irregularities in the election, Calderón was, after the change of the votes of two of the magistrates, unanimously declared president-elect by the tribunal with a lead of 233,831 votes, or 0.56%, over López Obrador.
 The electoral court concluded that minor irregularities without proof were insufficient to invalidate the election.
 The ruling was mandatory, final and could not be appealed.